Talent Management

 Stronger organisational culture

 Implementing personnel management strategies contributes to a healthy and supportive organisational culture, which improves morale, productivity, and performance.
-HR practitioners must prioritise talent management efforts and establish strategies that are consistent with the company's goals and values.
+HR practitioners must prioritise strategic talent efforts and establish strategies that are consistent with the company's goals and values.

 Promoting Creativity